-The Postal Ballot was carried out as per the provisions of Section 108 and 110 and other applicable provisions of the Companies Act, 2013 read with Rules framed thereunder and applicable Circulars issued by the Ministry of Corporate Affairs.
+The Postal Ballot was carried out as per the provisions of Section 108 and 110 and other applicable provisions of the Companies Act, 2013 read with Rules framed thereunder and applicable Circulars issued by the Ministry of Corporate Affairs, Listing Regulations and Secretarial Standards - 2 on General Meeting (SS-2) issued by the Institute of Company Secretaries of India (ICSI).
 The voting period for remote e-voting was commenced on Sunday, 26th February, 2023 (09:00 A.M.) and ended on Monday, 27th March, 2023 (05:00 P.M).

 M/s.
 SSPK & Co., Practicing Company Secretaries were appointed as the Scrutinizer for conducting the Postal Ballot process through remote e-voting in a fair & transparent manner.
-The e-voting results were declared on Tuesday, 28th March, 2023 and all the resolutions were passed with requisite majority.
+The e-voting results were declared on Tuesday, 28^{th} March, 2023 and all the resolutions were passed with requisite majority.